Announcement Type: New Grant.

 5. Post-Grant Activities: Applicants should provide a plan to conduct activities after the Bureau-funded project has concluded in order to ensure that Bureau-supported programs are not isolated events.
 Funds for all post-grant activities must be in the form of contributions from the applicant or sources outside of the Bureau.
-Costs for Start Printed Page 68905these activities must not appear in the proposal budget, but should be outlined in the narrative.
+Costs for these activities must not appear in the proposal budget, but should be outlined in the narrative.

 VI.
 Award Administration Information

 VI.1a.
 Award Notices

 Final awards cannot be made until funds have been appropriated by Congress, allocated and committed through internal Bureau procedures.
 Successful applicants will receive a Federal Assistance Award (FAA) from the Bureau's Grants Office.
 The FAA and the original proposal with subsequent modifications (if applicable) shall be the only binding authorizing document between the recipient and the U.S. Government.
 The FAA will be signed by an authorized Grants Officer, and mailed to the recipient's responsible officer identified in the application.